alias: nt3 up

 Skip to main content

 Upload translation files from your local project to Entri.
-By default, only the source language file is pushed.
+By default, all language files matching your configured file patterns are discovered and pushed.
+Any non-source languages found are automatically enabled as target languages in the project.
 Existing translations are skipped unless --overwrite is specified.

 Usage